Samsun Tram: History

 In 2008, Samsun Province governor Yusuf Ziya Yılmaz announced the construction of a light rail transit line to be completed by 2010.
 The project was to include 21 stations and connect Samsun's central train station operated by Turkish State Railways with the rectorate of Ondokuz Mayıs University.
 This route was previously served by private and public bus and van operators but ridership figures were reviewed and led local and national officials to determine that construction of a light rail transit system connecting these destinations was warranted.
 The rapid growth of Atakum to the west of Samsun City Center further warranted investment in a transit system capable of moving a high numbers of riders.
 Construction of the first phase of the Samsun Tram began in 2008 and completed in 2010 to much fanfare.

 As a result of heavy ridership and the political popularity of the first phase of the Samsun Tram, a second phase was announced in 2013.
-Phase two of the project entailed the construction 15 additional stations between Samsun Central Train Station (Gar) and Samsun Stadium home to the regional soccer club Samsunspor.
-Construction of the second phase of the Tramway concluded on October 10, 2016.
-In additional to connecting Samsun Stadium to the City Center, the tram also connected the large industrial park and suburbs of Tekkeköy and left open the possibility of a future extension to Samsun-Çarşamba Airport.
+Phase two of the project entailed the construction of 15 additional stations between Samsun Central Train Station (Gar) and Samsun Stadium, home to the regional soccer club Samsunspor.
+The first part of the second phase opened on August 26, 2016, from Gar to Balıkçı Barınağı, and the second part from Balıkçı to Tekkeköy later opened on October 10, 2016.
+In addition to connecting Samsun Stadium to the City Center, the tram also connected the large industrial park and the suburbs of Tekkeköy, and left open the possibility of a future extension to Samsun-Çarşamba Airport.

 Shortly after the completion of Phase II of the Samsun Tram, a third phase of the project was announced.
 The third phase is the only portion of the project that goes above ground.
-The tram primarily operates at grad with the exception of overpasses that were built a particularly busy road crossings in the first two phases.
+The tram primarily operates at grade with the exception of overpasses that were built a particularly busy road crossings in the first two phases.
 The third phase of the tramway was built on the Ondokuz Mayıs University campus and connects the Rectorate to the Residential Dormitories on the western edge of the campus.
 The third phase of the Samsun Tram was completed on July 5, 2019.